 Directors who are not currently receiving compensation as officers or employees of the Company or any of its affiliates receive \$1,000 per meeting for board meetings and will be reimbursed for expenses incurred by them in connection with serving on our Board of Directors.
-The chairman of the Audit Committee will receive \$1,000 per meeting for meetings of the Audit Committee and all other members of the Audit Committee will receive \$500 per meeting for meetings of the Audit Committee.
-Members of Compensation Committee and Nominating and Corporate Governance Committee will receive \$500 per meeting for meetings of the Compensation Committee and Nominating and Corporate Governance Committee.
+The chairman of each of the Audit Committee, Nominating and Corporate Governance Committee, and the Compensation Committee will each receive \$1,000 per meeting for meetings of the Audit Committee, Nominating and Corporate Governance and Compensation Committee, respectively.
+All other members of the respective committees will receive \$500 per meeting for meetings of the committees.